Bond Market Update

 What should you do about it?

-It may be a good idea to lock your rate while mortgage bonds remain near the upper end of their recent trading range.
+It may be a good idea to lock your rate until mortgage bonds find the strength to break above their 10-day moving average.